Junko-Takeguchi/Junko-Takeguchi/README.md

-Hey Everyone I am a learning developer from India.
+Hey Everyone I am a developer from India.
 Aspiring to create coding projects from the ground up, Planning and designing all the way to solving real-life problems with code.